weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm-compose.md

 ## Summary

-In this final Part 3 of _"Creating distributed applications with Weave and the Docker platform"_ guide we have looked at utilising all 3 great components of the Docker platform (Machine, Swarm & Compose).
+In this final Part 3 of _"Creating distributed applications with Weave and the Docker platform"_ tutorial we have looked at how Weave works with all three components of the Docker platform (Machine, Swarm & Compose).
 You should now be able to understand all that's required in setting up a scalable cluster of Docker hosts using Weave tools and then deploying your application to it with ease.

-You may choose to automate somewhat differently, hence we've split this guide into three parts, each part describing the concepts that you need to know in order to understand how Weave can help you to deploy your applications.
+You may automate your deployment somewhat differently, and so this guide is split into three parts, each describing the concepts necessary to that you can understand how Weave will help you to deploy and manage your applications.

 You can easily adapt these examples and use them as a templates in your own implementation.
 We would be very happy to hear any of your thoughts or issues via [Help and Support](http://weave.works/help/index.html).